SpeksForks/laravel.io/README.md

 ### Github Authentication (optional)

 To get Github authentication to work locally, you'll need to [register a new OAuth application on Github](https://github.com/settings/applications/new).
 Use `http://laravel.io.test` for the homepage url and `http://laravel.io.test/auth/github` for the callback url.
 When you've created the app, fill in the ID and secret in your `.env` file in the env variables below.
-You should now be able to authentication with Github.
+You should now be able to authenticate with Github.

 ```
 GITHUB_ID=